 }

-Cargo has generated a “Hello World!” for you, just like the one we wrote in Listing 1-1!
-So far, the differences between our previous project and the project generated by Cargo are that with Cargo our code goes in the src directory, and we have a Cargo.toml configuration file in the top directory.
+Cargo has generated a “Hello, world!” program for you, just like the one we wrote in Listing 1-1!
+So far, the differences between our previous project and the project Cargo generates are that Cargo placed the code in the src directory, and we have a Cargo.toml configuration file in the top directory.

-Cargo expects your source files to live inside the src directory so that the top-level project directory is just for READMEs, license information, configuration files, and anything else not related to your code.
-In this way, using Cargo helps you keep your projects nice and tidy.
+Cargo expects your source files to live inside the src directory.
+The top-level project directory is just for README files, license information, configuration files, and anything else not related to your code.
+Using Cargo helps you organize your projects.
 There’s a place for everything, and everything is in its place.

-If you started a project that doesn’t use Cargo, as we did with our project in the hello_world directory, you can convert it to a project that does use Cargo by moving the project code into the src directory and creating an appropriate Cargo.toml.
+If you started a project that doesn’t use Cargo, as we did with our project in the hello_world directory, you can convert it to a project that does use Cargo.
+Move the project code into the src directory and create an appropriate Cargo.toml file.

 Building and Running a Cargo Project

-Now let’s look at what’s different about building and running your Hello World program through Cargo!
-From your project directory, build your project by entering the following commands:
+Now let’s look at the difference when we build and run the “Hello, world!” program with Cargo!
+From your hello_cargo directory, build your project by entering the following command:

 $ cargo build